Frequently Asked Questions

 Can the Tennessee Walking Horse run?

 YES!!!
 The TWH is as athletic as any breed of horse alive.
 Many TWH are used for sport professionally.
 Some of the top Barrel Racing and Cutting horses in competition today are TWH.
-Riding a Tennessee Walker isn’t just a smooth ride, it’s also great fun to share in whether on the trail or in the show ring.
+Riding a Tennessee Walker isn’t just a smooth ride, it’s also great fun on the trails or in the show ring.

 What colors and sizes can a Tennessee Walking Horse be?

 You will see all colors and sizes of TWH.
 From 13 hands tall to 17+ hands tall, they can all exhibit the same natural gait and calm disposition.
 A hand in terms of measuring a horse equals 4 inches.
 So a horse that measures 15hands tall would be 60 inches in height.
 Measurement is made at the horse’s withers (base of the neck).
 Colors run the full spectrum from black to white as well as spotted.
-Some of the most popular are yellow/gold and champagne/buckskin, but you will also find bay, sorrel, chestnut, dun, grey, red roan, black roan, and the list goes on and on.
+Some of the most popular are black , but you will also find bay, sorrel, chestnut, dun, grey, red roan, black roan blue roan, yellow/gold, champagne/buckskin and the list goes on and on.
 I think I have most of these colors covered!!!

 I bought a Gaited horse but I can’t seem to make him/her gait, what can I do?